jruydemir/recipes/sides/lebneh_dip.md

 ===========
 1. Mix together labneh and yogurt until smooth.
 2. Add onions, walnuts, parsley and salt.
 Mix together well.
-3. Refridgerate for 30 minutes.
+3. Refrigerate for 30 minutes.
 4. Serve with a drizzle of olive oil.
 Eat with bread or just on it's own.

 Notes